jsknnr/vintage-story-server/README.md

 ### Server Config Environment Variables
-These variables are all optional and only necessary if you aren't bringing your own serverconfig.json and would like the container to generate one for you.
+These variables are **all optional** and only necessary if you aren't bringing your own serverconfig.json and would like the container to generate one for you.
 If the container does not find a mounted serverconfig.json file, it will automatically begin the process of building one based on these variables.
 You only need to supply the variables you want to change.

 With the exceptions of serverName and worldName, all of the defaults below are taken from an unmodified default survival world.
-When supplying your own values for the below, pay attention to the formatting of the default, if it's quoted, use quotes, if it is not quoted, don't use quotes.

-These variables only work when creating a new serverconfig.json, they do not modify an existing serverconfig.json
+These variables only work when creating a new serverconfig.json, they do not modify an existing serverconfig.json (unless you are using the Kubernetes helm chart, then it will update the config map)

 | Name                      | Description                                                                                                            | Default                                       |
 |---------------------------|------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------|